Episode 58

 Speaker:

-certain fibers like
+certain fibers, particularly fiber like

 Speaker:

-inulin allow those cells
+inulin, allow those cells

 Speaker: